thisshehab/Bypass-403-forbidden/README.md

     - Spoofing the client IP address in the HTTP headers for testing purposes.

 2. **Recursive Fuzzing to Endpoints:**
-    - Performing recursive fuzzing to discover endpoints.
+    - Performing recursive fuzzing to discover endpoints

 3. **Special Character Fuzzing:**
     - Employing special character fuzzing to identify and test for input validation vulnerabilities.